LudovicPatho/LudovicPatho/README.md

 I am AI coach for the Charleroi class.
 I participate in the creation of content for the course on Pyhton, deep learning, and machine learning.I take part in occasional missions as a freelance.

 ### 💬 Ask me about:
-Python, Machine and deep learning/Kotlin
+Python, Machine and deep learning, Kotlin and Javascript

 ### 📫 Reach me:
 * ludovic.patho@gmail.com